Fibrinogen deficiency: Causes

 The disorders associated with Factor I deficiency are generally inherited, although certain liver diseases can also affect fibrinogen levels and function (e.g. cirrhosis).
 Afibrinogenemia is a recessive inherited disorder, where both parents must be carriers.
 Hypofibrinogenemia and dysfibrinogenemia can be dominant (i.e. only one parent needs to be a carrier) or recessive.
 The origin of the disorders is traced back to three possible genes: FGA, FGB, or FGG.
 Because all three are involved in forming the hexameric glycoprotein fibrinogen, mutations in any one of the three genes can cause the deficiency.

 Diagnosis

 Treatment

-The most common type of treatment is cryoprecipitate or fibrinogen concentrate drip to increase fibrinogen levels to normal during surgical procedures or after trauma.
+The most common type of treatment is cryoprecipitate a fibrinogen concentrate used in a drip to increase fibrinogen levels to normal during surgical procedures or after trauma.
 RiaSTAP, a factor I concentrate, was approved by the U.S. FDA in 2009 for use when the fibrinogen level was below 50 mg/deciliter of plasma.
 Recently, antifibrinolytics have also been used to inhibit fibrinolysis (breaking down of the fibrin clot).
 In the case of dysfibrinogenemia that manifests by thrombosis, anticoagulants can be used.
-Due to the inhibited clotting ability associated with a- and hypofibrinogenemia, physicians advise against the use of Aspirin as it inhibits platelet function.
+Due to the inhibited clotting ability associated with a- and hypofibrinogenemia, anticoagulants including aspirin are advised against.